Steve Gaines (pastor): Bellevue Loves Memphis

-In 2007 Gaines initiated a church-wide, ongoing volunteer ministry to Memphis and the community.
+In 2007, Gaines initiated a church-wide, ongoing volunteer ministry to Memphis and the community.
 On September 28, 2009, the State of Tennessee House of Representatives issued a proclamation recognizing Bellevue as an institution that has demonstrated "unflagging capacity for love, dedication of spirit, and faith in God" and for enriching the lives of people in their community.
 The proclamation cited pastor Gaines' for leading the way in showing "Jesus' love to the City of Memphis by meeting practical needs of residents" and for "embracing Bellevue Loves Memphis as a way of life."
 The document mentioned the church's sponsor of a Christian Mobile Dental Clinic that provides free dental care to the underprivileged, and the church's funding of The Vue, a ministry for college students located near the University of Memphis and accessible to students of other local colleges and universities.
 The proclamation noted that on six workdays, 5,300 volunteers have contributed between 30,000-35,000 hours through yard work, painting, construction, and more to benefit 40 schools, two post-secondary schools, 44 churches, 55 family homes, 14 parks, nine city/government buildings, 16 hospitals, 47 ministries, and ten Memphis City School football fields.
 The proclamation also noted that Bellevue Loves Memphis provided every city fire station with a copy of the movie Fireproof, assisted with the City of Memphis cleanup, and assisted with ten block parties.
 The document also recognized the church for hosting the Tennessee Technology Center's 2008–2009 graduation.
 The church has also opened its facilities for city and county school in-service meetings and for city and county school graduation ceremonies.

 Recognition

-In April 2009, Dr. Gaines was honored with the "Open Door Award" by the April 4 foundation.
+In April 2009, Gaines was honored with the "Open Door Award" by the April 4 foundation.
 This was in recognition "His passion for evangelism (which) has galvanized his congregation to reach their city with the Gospel in unprecedented ways by meeting practical needs throughout Memphis."

 Southern Baptist Convention

-On March 10, 2016, Pastor Johnny Hunt of FBC Woodstock (Georgia) announced his intentions to nominate Dr. Steve Gaines for president of the Southern Baptist Convention.
+On March 10, 2016, Pastor Johnny Hunt of FBC Woodstock (Georgia) announced his intentions to nominate Gaines for president of the Southern Baptist Convention.
 "When Steve Gaines shared his prayer journey he and [his wife] Donna had travelled, I was touched by his clear call to allow himself to be nominated", said Pastor Hunt in a news release.
 He later stated that he intended to nominate Pastor Gaines for the position at the annual SBC meeting in St. Louis.
 "With such a passionate desire for spiritual revival in our churches and nation, and knowing him to be a man of deep intense prayer, it brings joy to my heart to nominate Dr. Gaines" Pastor Hunt told the Baptist Press in his closing remarks.